Client

 ▷ The Challenges

-Where to begin?
 Craigslist is a site like no other.
-The design is immediately recogsisable.
+The design is immediately recognisable.
 No fluff, no upselling, just to the point bare-bones styling.
 This gives it a strong brand identity, but it also means that it is not very attractive nor very easy to use.
 However, over 25+ years, millions of users have become accustomed to its quirks.
-This means any redesign has to address the implications of upsetting users who are accustomed to particular interactions.
-The redesign also needed to account for the 'feral' quality of the site - it has a charm that couldn't be lost in any redesign.
-The site also has hundreds of categories.
-While some sites only deal in real estate or household products, Craigslist deals with this all, plus much more.

 How could I introduce modern UX standards to a massive, multi-category ecosystem without breaking the brutal simplicity that defines the Craigslist brand?